djjudas21/puppet-winbind/README.md

 ## Usage

 Usage of this module is quite straightforward.
+A minimal example which accepts most defaults is:

 ```puppet
 class { 'winbind':